The International Arbitration Review: Indonesia

 iii Enforcement of awards

-Domestic awards must be registered, within 30 days of rendering, with the district court having jurisdiction over the domicile of the respondent.
-Failing such time limit means domestic awards shall be deemed unenforceable.
+Domestic awards must be registered, within 30 days of rendering, with the district court having jurisdiction over the domicile of the respondent, failing such time limit, then the domestic award shall be deemed unenforceable.

 On the other hand, foreign-rendered, or international, awards must be registered with the District Court of Central Jakarta, regardless of where the respondent is domiciled.
-There is no time limit for the registration of international awards.
-However, the registration of an international award will require the submission of a certificate from the Indonesian diplomatic representative in the country in which the award has been rendered to the effect that that country and Indonesia are both parties to a bilateral or multilateral treaty on the recognition and enforcement of foreign arbitral awards.
-To date, the only relevant treaty is the 1958 United Nations Convention on the Recognition and Enforcement of Arbitral Awards (New York Convention), to which over 160 countries are signatory.
-Indonesia is a contracting state to the New York Convention by virtue of the Presidential Decree No. 34 of 1981.
-Indonesia signed the New York Convention with the following reservations: an international arbitral award must concern a dispute of a commercial nature; and the international arbitral award must have been rendered in a contracting state to the New York Convention.
+There is no time limit for registration of international awards.
+However, registration of an international award will require submission of a certificate from the Indonesian diplomatic representative in the country in which the award has been rendered to the effect that that country and Indonesia are both parties to a bilateral or multilateral treaty on the recognition and enforcement of foreign arbitral awards.
+To date, the only relevant treaty is the 1958 United Nations Convention on the Recognition and Enforcement of Arbitral Awards (the New York Convention), to which, as of the date of writing,168 countries are signatory.
+Indonesia has been a contracting state to the New York Convention by virtue of the Presidential Decree No. 34 of 1981.
+Indonesia signed the New York Convention with the following reservations: (1) the international arbitral award must concern a dispute of a commercial nature; and (2) the international arbitral award must have been rendered in a contracting state to the New York Convention.

 Indonesia is also a contracting state to the 1965 Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID Convention) by virtue of Law No. 5 of 1968 regarding Settlement of Dispute between State and National of Other States on Capital Investment.
 The ICSID Convention, however, does not address enforcement.